 County Business Patterns: 2010 — These statistics provide the only detailed annual information on the number of establishments, employees, and quarterly and annual payroll for most of the 1,100 industries covered at the national, state and county levels.
 (Scheduled for release in late June.)

-Profile America and Al Día (Spanish) for June — Radio stations may use these daily 60-second recorded files that feature interesting vignettes about key events, observances or commemorations for each day of the month to highlight Census Bureau statistics.
-Radio stations can review and download particular days or the entire month from: <http://www.census.gov/multimedia/www/radio/profile_america/>.
+Profile America and Al Día (Spanish) for June — Audio stations may use these daily 60-second recorded files that feature interesting vignettes about key events, observances or commemorations for each day of the month to highlight Census Bureau statistics.
+Audio stations can review and download particular days or the entire month from: <http://www.census.gov/multimedia/www/radio/profile_america/>.

 The daily features are available at <http://www.census.gov/multimedia/www/radio/>, with download options for MP3 (including podcast subscription) and WAV or zip files for the entire month (MP3).